sleepymorph/SAIL/README.md

 ---

-I couldnt find any good IR Transceiver which is right angled, so instead I found a really good SMD 5050 LED, its powerful enough to remote something on the distance ~15M by my calculations
+I couldnt find any good IR Transceiver which was right angled, so instead I found a really good SMD 5050 LED, its powerful enough to remote something on the distance ~15M by my calculations

 ---